fiskaltrust/portal-manual-doc/doc/handbook-fr/posoperator.md

 [![https://portal.fiskaltrust.fr/PosOperator/CreatePosOperator/](images/PosOperator//CreatePosOperator.png "https://portal.fiskaltrust.fr/PosOperator/CreatePosOperator/")](https://portal.fiskaltrust.fr/PosOperator/CreatePosOperator/)
 Add PosOperator manually

 PosOperators can be added manually using this function, by clicking the [+&nbsp;Add]-button in the PosOperator's list head section.
-This is particularly interesting for the on-site support given by the PosDealer if a PosOperator wants to use the ft.Services immediately - in connection with the commissioning of a POS-System.
+This is particularly interesting for the on-site support given by the PosDealer, if a PosOperator wants to use the ft.Services immediately - in connection with the commissioning of a POS-System.

 The following fields are mandatory fields and must therefore be filled in:

 - Contact First name
 - Contact Surname
-- Contact Email
+- Contact Email address
 - Company's name
 - Zip code
 - City
-- location
+- Location

 This is to guarantee that the PosOperator can be found correctly in the ft.Portal via his email address and can be assigned to the PosDealer.